lint-staged/lint-staged/README.md

 ## Filtering files

-It is possible to run linters for certain paths only by using [minimatch](https://github.com/isaacs/minimatch) patterns.
-The paths used for filtering via minimatch are relative to the directory that contains the `.git` directory.
-The paths passed to the linters are absolute to avoid confusion in case they're executed with a different working directory, as would be the case when using the `gitDir` option.
+It is possible to run linters for certain paths only by using glob patterns. [minimatch](https://github.com/isaacs/minimatch) is used to filter the staged files according to these patterns.
+File patterns should be specified _relative to the `package.json` location_ (i.e. where `lint-staged` is installed).

+**NOTE:** If you're using `lint-staged<5` globs have to be _relative to the git root_.

 ```js
 {